Tag Archives: beer

 Weihenstephan fb_icon_tiny

-(Alte Akademie 2, Freising, Munich) Open every day from 9.00 to 23.00
+(Alte Akademie 2, Freising, Munich) Open daily from 9:00 am to 11:00 pm

 Hackerhaus fb_icon_tiny

-(Sendlinger Strasse 14, Innenstadt, Munich) Open every day from 11.00 to 0.00.
+(Sendlinger Strasse 14, Innenstadt, Munich) Open daily from 11:00 a.m. to midnight.

 Spaten-Franziskaner-Bräu